 Use of this prescribed form is not obligatory (except by agents when they are initiating the sale documents and have not been supplied with any other form of contract).
 Solicitors and conveyancers are able to use their own versions of a contract of sale, and many do.
 Versions of a contract that are not in the prescribed form should be read carefully and understood before signing takes place.
 Particular attention should be paid to any Special Conditions, as these may differ from the usual wording of the prescribed form.

 The deposit can be paid by one sum, or as a preliminary deposit and balance.
 The deposit should be the smallest sum the buyer can negotiate.
-Usually, the seller will require that 10% of the price be paid immediately.
+Usually, a seller requires that 10 per cent of the price be paid immediately.

 The deposit is usually held by the agent or solicitor until the contract is settled.
-If the seller requires the money sooner, a statement under section 27 of the SLA must be given to the buyer to allow the deposit to be released.
+If the seller requires the money sooner, a statement under section 27 of the SL Act must be given to the buyer to allow the deposit to be released.

 If the seller and buyer agree, the deposit can be put into an interest-bearing account in their joint names; however, the payment of the deposit out of the account requires the signature of both parties.
 While this strategy allows interest to be earned, the accessibility of the deposit is diminished.